beviu/m2-internship/updates.typ

 - By default, page faults continue to be handled by the kernel. #pause
 - VMAs for which page faults must be handled in user space are tagged.

-== First version of user-interrupt page fault handling
+== First version of user-interrupt memory management

 #let user-interrupt-synchronous-page-fault-handling = execution((
   name: [App thread],